Magnesium for Sleep in Ireland: Does Magnesium Glycinate Work? Evidence, Dosage and Best Forms

 ⚠️ Who should check with a clinician before supplementing

-- Kidney disease: the kidneys regulate magnesium excretion — impaired kidney function increases the risk of magnesium accumulation.
+- Kidney disease: impaired kidney function increases the risk of magnesium accumulation.
 Speak with your GP first.

-- Medication: magnesium can interact with certain antibiotics, diuretics, and medications used for osteoporosis.
-Check with your pharmacist if you take regular medication.
+- Medication: magnesium can interact with certain antibiotics, diuretics, and osteoporosis medications.
+Check with your pharmacist.

-- Pregnancy: consult your GP or midwife before starting any new supplement during pregnancy.
+- Pregnancy: consult your GP or midwife before starting any new supplement.

 - Do not chase high doses: more than 400 mg/day from supplements can cause diarrhoea per HSE guidance.
 Higher is not better.